spruceid/siwe-recap/README.md

 # EIP-5573: SIWE ReCap

+This crate implements [EIP-5573](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-5573.md).
 Use this crate to build wallet-signable messages with capability delegations.
 The generated message contains two representations of the capabilities: an unambiguous machine-readable representation, and a human-readable description.
 Of the two representations, the latter is deterministically generated from the former.

 ## Message formats